 The South Side Weekly offers internships on a rolling basis to two to three high school sophomores and juniors.
-Interns have the chance to see and participate in all elements of the publication of the newspaper by assisting at production nights and attending pitch meetings, as well as working one-on-one with a staff member of the paper to publish their own article at the end of the semester.
+Interns have the chance to see and participate in all elements of the publication of the newspaper by assisting at production nights and pitching stories, as well as working one-on-one with a staff member of the paper to publish their own article at the end of the cycle.

 On starting, students should expect a two-hour “bootcamp” to cover the specific demands of the program and acclimate interns to how we work.
 Interns will attend the first half of Monday production nights, where they will copy edit, fact check, and contribute short pieces.
 On Thursday evenings, interns will check in on their projects and attend workshops at our joint Public Newsroom with City Bureau.